Language Scent: Exploring Cross-Language Information Navigation: Discussion

 \subsection{Studying Multilingual Users in HCI}

-Multilingual users have long been studied in HCI, with most prior work focusing on issues of limited language competence and technological asymmetry across languages \cite{kimItsMyLanguage2024, choiMultilingualConversationalAgent2023}.
+Multilingual users have long been studied in HCI, with most prior work focusing on limited language competence and technological asymmetry across languages \cite{kimItsMyLanguage2024, choiMultilingualConversationalAgent2023}.
 In contrast, our work highlights a complementary and still underexplored approach: focusing on users’ multi-competence.
-We show that multilingual users can leverage their proficiency across languages to achieve more effective information seeking, giving rise to new patterns of interaction and distinct cognitive processes.
-In this sense, multilingual users are not simply monolingual users replicated across multiple languages, but instead exhibit qualitatively different ways of engaging with information.
+We show through language scent that \rev{multilingual information seeking is topologically different from monolingual information seeking}, giving rise to new patterns of interaction and distinct cognitive processes.
+In this sense, multilingual users are not simply monolingual users replicated across multiple languages, but instead exhibit qualitatively different ways of engaging with information, which is a promising future direction.